Getting a Job with a Disability: Transcript

 Assessing Your Ability to Work

 - Identify any skills that you possess.
-These can be categorised into transferrable skills (natural talents you can use in almost any job), non-transferrable skills (those you have honed with education & experience) and personal skills.
+These can be categorized into transferrable skills (natural talents you can use in almost any job), non-transferrable skills (those you have honed with education & experience) and personal skills.

 - Identify your values and lifestyle preferences.
 Think about the type of work that you would enjoy, as well as the working environment you would prefer (urban v rural, private v public, etc.).
 This will help you to establish ideal vocations.